liflab/labpal-site/FantasticWindmill/content/manual/multiple-machines.md

 - Multiple labs all report to a single instance A.
 - Lab C reports to B, which in turn reports to A. In this case, B's updates to A will also contain C's updates to B.
 - Labs A and B report to each other.
-This can be used to achieve synchronization between the two lab (provided they each run different sets of experiments).
+This can be used to achieve synchronization between the two labs (provided they each run different subsets of experiments).

 The periodical reporting is done only when the lab assistant is running.
 When the lab is not running, no new results are generated, and hence there is no point in repeatedly contacting the other lab when nothing changes.
 The only exception is when experiments are added or removed from the lab assistant's queue; in that case, an update will be sent immediately, whether the lab is running or not.
 This makes it possible for lab A to know what experiments are waiting in the queue of some assistant elsewhere.